Lillard Drops 50

 By now, like most basketball fans, you’ve seen Damian Lillard’s 37-foot game winner that sent Russell Westbrook and the OKC Thunder home for the season.
 And you also know it’s undeniable that as good as Lillard was last season, he’s made a big leap to an even higher level this season.

 Lillard And Curry

-During the offseason Lillard studied the game of league MVP Stephen Curry, not just his current skillset, but he studied Curry’s dramatic improvement over his last three years.
+Lillard has a habit of studying the best point guards in the game.
+During the 2015 offseason Lillard studied the game of then league MVP Stephen Curry in particular, not just his current skillset, but he studied Curry’s dramatic improvement over the three years from 2012-2015.
 He studied what Curry improved on to achieve such mind boggling success in the NBA.
 And then he diligently practiced those skills during the offseason.
-In years past Lillard studied other great NBA guards, and now Curry has been added to the list.
+In years past Lillard studied other great NBA guards, and in 2015 Curry was added to the list.
 (Lillard Brushes Up on Stephen Curry Skillset)

 A Life Changing Point Of Focus

 I share this observation to make a simple point, a point I’ve made before.
 If you really want to become great at something, focus on those who are best at that something.
 In the context of our faith, sometimes we can become discouraged or distracted by negative Christian examples.
 We know how the news works, so we can be sure that whenever a high profile Christian fails, or even when an entire Christian organization fails, we’ll hear about it.
 But if we really want to follow Jesus, if we really want to “strive to enter through the narrow door,” as Jesus instructed us to do, we’ll focus on the best possible Christian examples we can find: like Damian Lillard did, and does, in basketball.

 Lillard committed his time and energy to finding and studying closely, those who were and are the best.
 For us as Christians, we’d do well to commit our time and energy to finding and studying closely those who were and are the best Christians, beginning with Jesus.